tapilew/ai-cafe/README.md

-# AI Restaurant
+# AI Café

-AI Agents for a restaurant!
+AI Agents for a Café!

 Also using Web3